Characters of the Final Fantasy IV series: Cagnazzo

 He also appears in Dawn of Souls on the fifth level of Hellfire Chasm.
 In The After Years, he is revived inside the True Moon.
 He is voiced by Takeshi Aono in Japanese and Michael McConnohie in English.

 He also appears in Final Fantasy XIV: Endwalker, appearing in Endwalker's 6.2 patch Buried Memory.
 As Golbez's archfiend, he witnesses the defeat of Scarmiglione and Barbariccia at the hands of the Warrior of Light, then promises to enact revenge alongside Rubicante.
-In patch 6.3 Gods Revel, Lands Tremble, Cagnazzo is fought at the end of the Lapis Manalis dungeon where it is revealed he was a decoy to allow Rubicante to destroy the voidgate to The Void.
+In patch 6.3 Gods Revel, Lands Tremble, Cagnazzo is fought at the end of the Lapis Manalis dungeon where it is revealed he was a decoy to allow Rubicante to destroy the gate to The Void.
 His backstory in Endwalker is that he was once a fisherman that grew bored of living a dull life and threw himself into battle so he had purpose.
 Realising the battle made him feel more alive, he would become a feared warrior known as Cagnazzo, where he would eventually meet and join Golbez.